CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 The protocol is called Transport Layer Security (TLS).
 This protocol secures communications by using what’s known as an asymmetric public key infrastructure.
 #### What is encryption and decryption?
+Encryption is meant protect data in transit.
 Encryption is the practice of modifying information in a way that only someone with a corresponding key can get the original data and read it.
 It is a two-way function, which means that encripted data can be decrypted with the appropriated key.
 #### What is hashing?
+Hashing is meant to verify if the examined data have been modified or not.
 Hashing is the practice of using an algorithm to map data.
 Unlike encryption, it is a one-way function.
 It is often used to store passwords.
 #### What is the difference between encryption and hashing?
 When would you use which?
-Encryption is a two-way function, while hashing is one-way.
+Encryption is a two-way function (HTTPS uses an encryption protocol to encrypt communications), while hashing (often used to store passwords) is one-way function.
 Encryption is meant protect data in transit and hashing is meant to verify if the examined data have been modified or not.
 #### What encryption methods do you know?
-Triple DES, RSA, Blowfish, Twofish, AES
+Symmetric (one key) / asymmetric encryption (two keys) for e.g. Triple DES (Triple Data Encryption Standard), RSA (Rivest-Shamir-Adleman), Blowfish, Twofish, AES (Advanced Encryption Standard)
 #### What hashing methods do you know?
-Division-remainder method, folding method, radix transformation method, digit rearrangement method
+Division-remainder method (relatively basic hashing algorithm), folding method (for numeric strings), radix transformation method(uses a simple substitution in which a pre-determined part of the original data string is reversed, and taken as the hash value for the string), digit rearrangement method
 #### How/where would you store sensitive data (like db password, API key, ...) of your application?
-In environment variables
+In environment variables.

 ## Computer science

 ### Algorithms

 #### What is the difference between Stack and Queue data structure?
-Stack A stack is a linear data structure in which elements can be inserted and deleted only from one side of the list, called the top.
+Stack: A stack is a linear data structure in which elements can be inserted and deleted only from one side of the list, called the top.
 A stack follows the LIFO (Last In First Out) principle, i.e., the element inserted at the last is the first element to come out.
 The insertion of an element into stack is called push operation, and deletion of an element from the stack is called pop operation.